Rare, antiquarian, used & out-of-print books by or about Women Naturalists at Horizon Books.

 US$30. bookID # 12197

 WILDER, Louise Beebe; The Garden in Color.
-New York, The Macmillan Company, 1937, First Edition, 4to [28 x 21 cm]; [vi], 323 pp, 320 color illustrations & plates, index, orig cloth, title lettering on spine and cover, lightly rubbed, small stain on front cover, dj (chipped at edge, wear), very good.
+New York, The Macmillan Company, 1937, First Edition, 4to [28 x 21 cm]; [vi], 323 pp, 320 color illustrations & plates, index, original cloth, title lettering on spine and cover, lightly rubbed, small stain on front cover, dj (chipped at edge, wear), very good.

 The author was one of the better garden writers of the time and produced a number of minor classics, including this one.
 She describes 500 plants which grow in American gardens, including descriptions and growing advice, arranged by season.